 The fees to ship items to Amazon and the initial storage fees tend to be pretty low.
-As a result, it’s tempting to store a large amount of product with them.
+As a result, it’s tempting to store a large amount of products with them.
 But, the fees do increase as you go along, especially for items that don’t sell after a year.

 This situation has led to many horror stories where people face thousands of dollars in fees just to get their products destroyed and much more to actually get the items back again.

 As such, you need to be very careful about what you send to Amazon and what you list for sale.
 The technique can work and it can work well but only if you do the necessary planning and research first.
-Though I mentioned one course already, another great one is called Proven Amazon Course.
-It's extremely popular, and can help you avoid the typical newbie pitfalls with their thriving Facebook group where you can ask for advice.
+Though I mentioned one course already, another great one is called the Proven Amazon Course.
+It's extremely popular and can help you avoid the typical newbie pitfalls with their thriving Facebook group where you can ask for advice.